• - Alle Rubriken -

 Kriterien zurücksetzen

-Digital Methods for Complex Datasets (Guiliano, Jennifer (Hrsg.) / Ridge, Mia (Hrsg.))
+Digital Methods for Complex Datasets (Guiliano, Jennifer (Assistant Professor in the Department of History and Affiliated Faculty in the Native American Studies Program, Indiana University-Purdue University Indianapolis) (Hrsg.) / Ridge, Mia (Digital Curator, British Library) (Hrsg.))

 Digital Methods for Complex Datasets